soudeepd/soudeepd.github.io/pages/research.md

 - Rawat, S., **Deb, S.** Impact of global warming on rainfall: A Spatio-temporal study.
 Manuscript in preparation.
 Abstract accepted for an oral presentation in RSS International conference 2021, to be held in Manchester, UK.

-- Sen, S., **Deb, S.** A new clustering method for multivariate time series data.
+- Sen, S., **Deb, S.** A new classification method for multivariate time series data.
 Manuscript in preparation.
-Presented in 2021 Australian and New Zealand Statistical Conference (virtual).
+To be presented in an invited talk at the 14th International Conference of the ERCIM WG on Computational and Methodological Statistics (CMStatistics 2021), to be held in London, UK.
+Earlier presented in 2021 Australian and New Zealand Statistical Conference (virtual).

+- Chattopadhyay, A., **Deb, S.** A spatio-temporal model for binary data.
+Accepted for a poster presentation at the Applied Statistics Conference 2021 (virtual).

 - Karmakar, S., **Deb, S.** Testing separability in the covariance structure of spatio-temporal data.
 In preparation.